Free Financial Tool

 The power of ROI lies in its simplicity and universality.
 A real estate investor comparing rental properties, a CFO evaluating capital expenditures, and a marketing manager analyzing campaign performance can all use the same fundamental metric.
 According to CFA Institute research, companies that systematically track ROI across initiatives achieve significantly higher capital efficiency than those relying on intuition alone.
 For long-term investors, pairing ROI with compound interest growth projections reveals the full wealth-building potential of an investment over time.

 However, ROI should never be used in isolation.
-Smart investors combine it with metrics like Internal Rate of Return (IRR) for time value analysis and Net Present Value (NPV) for absolute dollar returns.
-Together, these metrics provide a comprehensive view of investment performance that accounts for both magnitude and timing of returns.
+Smart investors combine it with metrics like Internal Rate of Return (IRR) for time value analysis, Net Present Value (NPV) for absolute dollar returns, and CAPM to determine the required return given an investment's risk.
+For publicly traded companies, earnings per share (EPS) helps assess whether current valuations justify the expected ROI.

 How to Calculate ROI